jeffreyling/jeffreyling.github.io/_posts/2017-11-18-rl-as-optimization.md

 The reason I wrote this blog post is that the ideas of REINFORCE and stochastic computation graphs are very general, yet it’s hard to see the connections between the instantiations if you don’t already know about it.
-While there’s a ton of topics specific to the many works that I haven’t covered, I hope this blog post helps you understand the key connections.
+While there are a ton of other topics outside the scope of this post, I hope this blog post helps you start making the key connections!

 # References

-* <a id="ref-mnih2014visualattention"></a> Mnih, Volodymyr, Nicolas Heess, Alex Graves, and koray Kavukcuoglu.
+* <a id="ref-mnih2014visualattention"></a> Mnih, Volodymyr, Nicolas Heess, Alex Graves, and Koray Kavukcuoglu.
 2014.
 “Recurrent models of visual attention.” *Advances in Neural Information Processing Systems*, 2204—2212.
 * <a id="ref-deepatari2015"></a> Mnih, Volodymyr, Koray Kavukcuoglu, David Silver, Andrei a Rusu, Joel Veness, Marc G Bellemare, Alex Graves, et al. 2015.
 “Human-level control through deep reinforcement learning.” *Nature* 518 (7540): 529–33.
 * <a id="ref-ranganath2014"></a> Ranganath, Rajesh, Sean Gerrish, and David M Blei.
 2014.
 “Black Box Variational Inference.” *AISTATS* 33.
 * <a id="ref-schulman2015backprop"></a> Schulman, John, Nicolas Heess, Theophane Weber, and Pieter Abbeel.
 2015.
 “Gradient Estimation Using Stochastic Computation Graphs.” *NIPS*, 1–13.
+* <a id="ref-williams1992reinforce"></a> Williams, Ronald J. 1992.
+“Simple statistical gradient-following algorithms for connectionist reinforcement learning.” *Machine Learning* 8 (3-4).
+Springer: 229–56.
 * <a id="ref-xu2015captioning"></a> Xu, Kelvin, Jimmy Ba, Ryan Kiros, Kyunghyun Cho, Aaron C Courville, Ruslan Salakhutdinov, Richard S Zemel, and Yoshua Bengio.
 2015.
 “Show, Attend and Tell: Neural Image Caption Generation with Visual Attention.” *ICML* 14: 77—81.

 [^1]: If you try to read the original paper, it probably won’t make a